• Skip to primary navigation

 Saima Zaidi

-Chana pulao or chana rice is an easy one-pot affair in the instant pot.
+Chana pulao or chana rice is an easy one-pot affair.
 Rice, chickpeas, fried onions, and spices come together in a protein-packed vegan pulao that pairs well with a fresh salad.
 A dead simple recipe that's going to save you lots of time in the kitchen.

 Print Recipe Pin Recipe